Forging and Stamping NAICS 3321

 Recent Developments

-• Metal stamping is among the industries likely to be most impacted by President Trump’s proposed 25% tariffs on steel and aluminum.
+• Metal stamping is among the industries likely to be most impacted by President Trump’s new 50% tariff on steel and aluminum imports.
 An International Trade Commission report on the impact of the 2018 Trump tariffs, which ranked industries by their dependence on steel and aluminum, found that motor vehicle metal stamping uses the most steel (58%).
 Reacting to Trump’s announcement, the Coalition of American Metal Manufacturers and Users (CAMMU) said in a statement: “Re-imposing 25% tariffs on steel and aluminum imports from our allies and without a workable exclusion process puts US manufacturers directly in harm’s way.”
 It noted that under Section 232 tariffs already in effect US manufacturers are paying significantly more for steel and aluminum than their global competitors, undermining their ability to compete.
 The statement says small and medium-sized businesses are particularly vulnerable to losing contracts to overseas rivals with unrestricted access to these essential inputs.

 Industry Revenue